divyamamgai/UdacityProjectMovieTrailerWebsite/README.md

 $ python .\entertainment_center.py
 ```

+> **Note**
+> Internet connection is required to build the website by default since it uses IMDB and Trailer Addict APIs to
+> retrieve movie details.

 ### How to run?

 Open the `index.html` in the browser after you have completed the build process successfuly.